School Of Politics & Int Relations

 Tel: +353 1 7168411

-My name is Alex Dukalskis and I am a lecturer in the School of Politics and International Relations.
+My name is Alex Dukalskis and I am an assistant professor in the School of Politics and International Relations.

 Previously I was a lecturer at the University of North Carolina at Chapel Hill and I have been a visiting scholar at Columbia University and the Berlin Social Science Center.
 I earned my dual Ph.D. in political science and peace studies at the University of Notre Dame, a master's degree in human rights at the London School of Economics, and my undergraduate degree from Willamette University.